 - every individual has the right to worship the God of the Bible in his or her own way

 While this list includes items connected to Christianity, they are not laid out in a way that would prevent a non-Christian from joining.
 Additionally, Liberty asks that members attend worship services regularly but does not specify what regularly means or have attendance at a specific church verified by a third-party.
-So, as far as Christian HealthShare ministries go, Liberty has very open membership requirements.
 This might be of importance to potential members looking for more freedom to manifest their convictions outside of regular church attendance.

 Noteworthy